DefinitelyTyped/DefinitelyTyped/README.md

 The site build with [Grunt](http://www.gruntjs.com) and generated using [docpad](http://docpad.org), a static site generator complete with watch tasks, development server with LiveReload and [many plugins](http://docpad.org/docs/plugins).
 Publishing happens using [grunt-gh-pages](https://github.com/tschaub/grunt-gh-pages).

-## How to edit
+## Adding content

+To add new links to the TypeScript directory or update the guides follow these steps:

+1. Fork the repository.

+1. Checkout the `source` branch.

+1. If you already have a checkout make sure you pull the latest revision.

+1. Locate the source file in `./src/documents`.
+Most of the editable content is in markdown format (some with a `.eco` template filter).

+1. Make your edits and commit your changes.
+A flat commit with sensible commit-note is appreciated.

+1. Push to your changes to your fork.

+1. Send a pull request, after review a committer will merge and republish the website.

+1. See below for the steps to get a local preview (this is not essential for simple markdown edits).

+## Edit the site

+To do structural authoring with a build-preview you can follow the development flow.

 Working with the site is done using your commandline terminal and should work on any platform.
-So it can be bash or shell or cmd.exe or anything else (like WebStorm embedded terminal).
+So it can be bash, shell, cmd.exe or anything else (like WebStorm embedded terminal).

 Prerequisites: